London

 April 2019 — A member of the Queen’s Guard stands watch outside the archway of Buckingham Palace, London.
 The sentry is dressed in the traditional dark uniform with white belt and bearskin cap, symbolizing centuries of ceremonial military service.
 The arched passageway behind him connects the forecourt to the inner courtyard of the palace, the official residence of the British monarch since 1837.
 These guards belong to one of the Foot Guards regiments, trained soldiers who perform both ceremonial duties and active service in the British Army.

-The Shard, London’s Tallest Skyscraper
+The Shard, London: Renzo Piano’s Glass Skyscraper

-The Shard, London’s Tallest Skyscraper
+The Shard, London: Renzo Piano’s Glass Skyscraper

 April 2019 — The Shard rises 310 meters above London Bridge, serving as one of Europe’s most recognizable high-rises.
 Completed in 2012 and designed by Italian architect Renzo Piano, the building features an 11,000-pane glass façade engineered to reflect the city’s changing sky.
 The structure houses offices, restaurants, the Shangri-La Hotel, and an observation deck that offers views across Greater London.
 Its sharp, tapering design symbolizes the modern transformation of London’s skyline along the River Thames.